AllenInstitute/MIES/Packages/doc/analysisbrowser.rst

 AnalysisBrowser
 ===============

-The AnalysisBrowser allows to load acquired data from Igor Experiment files (pxp and uxp) and NeuroDataWithoutBorders files (nwb, v1 and v2) into one Igor Experiment.
-The user can then open sweeps from multiple experiments in one SweepBrowser, see :ref:`DataBrowser`, inspect the labnotebook entries of these sweeps and view the :ref:`TPStorage` data.
+The AnalysisBrowser allows browsing and loading acquired data from Igor Experiment files (pxp and uxp) and NeuroDataWithoutBorders files (NWB, v1 and v2) into one Igor Experiment.
+The user can also combine sweeps from multiple experiments in one SweepBrowser, see :ref:`DataBrowser`, inspect the labnotebook entries of these sweeps and view the :ref:`TPStorage` data.